yilinglu/blu/README.md

 It outputs [ 1, 3, 5, 7 ]

-## Explain JavaScript Closures - give an example to back up your explanation.
+## Explain JavaScript Closures - give an example to back up your explanation
 Closure is the ability of a function maintains access to its lexical scope when the function is executed outside that lexical scope.